g33kex/pyqrypto/README.md

-pycrypto
+pyqrypto
 ========

-**pycrypto** is cryptography library composed of quantum circuits defined with [Qiskit](https://qiskit.org/).
+**pyqrypto** is cryptography library composed of quantum circuits defined with [Qiskit](https://qiskit.org/).
 It allows to easily implement classical cryptography functions on quantum computers to run quantum attacks on them, such as quantum brute-force with Grover's algorithm.

 ## Documentation